 From the UK to the US: According to our case study, the cheapest way to send money from the UK to the US is Azimo, with the total received by your recipient being $1,304.29.

 From this case study, we can see that Azimo is one of the most popular providers for cheap wire transfers from the UK.
 However, this can change depending on where you are sending your money to, so it’s worth comparing providers for your specific transfer needs before settling on any one provider.
+When making international transfer, you might need to provide SWIFT code details when making a transfer.
+We’ve created this UK Swift codes page to help you find the right SWIFT/BIC code.

 Again, we’ve used the same model of some of the most popular countries for sending money from the US in this case study, sending a sum of $1,000 to find the cheapest way to send money to each country.
+The rates were correct at the time of writing.

 From the US to India: You’ll get the cheapest deal sending $1,000 to India from the US with CurrencyFair, with a total of ₹74,101.50 received by your recipient.
 It’s worth noting that currency fair can have high fees associated with their transfers, but often have a competitive exchange rate to combat that.